xiaoyingpu/Decision-Making/README.md

 - Annotated bibliography dump

-_You can always bug me if you have questions_
+_Message to whomever it may concern: you can always bug me if you have questions_